m-fujimoto/m-fujimoto.github.io/content/posts/post-1/index.md

 tags = ['Learning English from the news']
 +++

-# Gaza ceasefire at ridk
+# Gaza ceasefire at risk

 * Word/phrase: on the verge of\
         It means: about to happen